Hagay-Ladany/enact-pipeline/README.md

       min_overlap: 128                                          <---- overlap between blocks, should it be larger than the size of a cell
       context: 128                                              <---- context pixels around the blocks to be included during prediction
       n_tiles: (4,4,1)                                          <---- the input image is broken up into (overlapping) tiles that are processed independently and re-assembled.
 This parameter denotes a tuple of the number of tiles for every image axis
+      stardist_modelname: "2D_versatile_fluo"                   <---- Specify one of the available Stardist models.
+2D_versatile_fluo (for IF images) or 2D_versatile_he (for H&E images)
+      channel_to_segment: 2                                     <---- Only applicable for IF images.
+This is the image channel to segment (usually the DAPI channel)
   cell_markers:                                                 <---- cell-gene markers to use for cell annotation.
 Only applicable if params/cell_annotation_method is "cellassign" or "sargent".
 No need to specify for "CellTypist"
       Epithelial: ["CDH1","EPCAM","CLDN1","CD2"]
       Enterocytes: ["CD55", "ELF3", "PLIN2", "GSTM3", "KLF5", "CBR1", "APOA1", "CA1", "PDHA1", "EHF"]